About the HTRS Research Colloquium

 - Connect with potential mentors and meet colleagues

-This dynamic hybrid meeting will provide professional education and promote career development.
-Attendees will exchange ideas, establish or renew professional relationships, attend challenging scientific sessions and breakout sessions, and discuss the latest research in hemostasis and thrombosis.
+This dynamic meeting provides professional education and promotes career development.
+Attendees exchange ideas, establish or renew professional relationships, attend challenging scientific sessions and breakout sessions, and discuss the latest research in hemostasis and thrombosis.